anydigital/bootstrap-kit/README.md

 Bootstrap Extra
 ===============

-Bootstrap Extra is a Twitter Bootstrap extension implementing some extra features which are not available with the plain Bootstrap framework.
+Bootstrap Extra is a Twitter Bootstrap extension implementing some extra features which are not available with the plain framework.

 ## Pin <small>pin.js</small>